Trump: U.S. to remove Sudan from state terrorism sponsors list after payment to victims

 The Trump administration, which is also expected to offer economic aid, must now notify the U.S. Congress of its intent to take Sudan off the terrorism list.

+Echoing concerns of other lawmakers, Democratic Senator Bob Menendez said in an Oct.
+15 letter to Pompeo that “corrective action” was needed to ensure the deal did not make it more difficult for victims of al Qaeda’s Sept.
+11, 2001, attacks to sue for damages.
+Sudan was accused of giving safe haven to al Qaeda leaders.

-Reporting By Matt Spetalnick and Nafisa Eltahir; Additional reporting by Khalid Abdelaziz in Khartoum and Dan Williams in Jerusalem; Editing by Richard Chang, Cynthia Osterman and Howard Goller
+Reporting by Matt Spetalnick, Nafisa Eltahir and Khalid Abdelaziz; Additional reporting by Dan Williams in Jerusalem and David Morgan in Washington; Writing by Matt Spetalnick; Editing by Cynthia Osterman, Howard Goller and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.